StateFarmIns/LambdaLooter/README.md

 Download ---> Pillage ---> Loot ---> Prosper!
 ```
 ### Signatures
-LambdaLooter relies on python files with signatures to determin what may be interesting
+LambdaLooter relies on python files with signatures to determine what may be interesting
 * sig_aws_key.py
     * contains signatures for all types of keys and tokens used on the web
 * sig_basic_strings.py